somiandras/udacity-data-wrangling/report.md

 There might be two ways to handle this:

-1. Before creating the JSON file transform string timestamps to UNIX timestamps and store them as integers.
-This makes a little easier to create date-based queries and still doesn't break JSON dump.
+1. Either before creating the JSON file transform string timestamps to UNIX timestamps and store them as integers.
+This makes somewhat easier to create date-based queries and still doesn't break JSON dump.
-2. After importing the JSON data to MongoDB run a script that transforms the string timestamps to proper `datetime` objects and updates the appropriate field document-by-document.
+2. Ot after importing the JSON data to MongoDB run a script that transforms the string timestamps to proper `datetime` objects and updates the appropriate field document-by-document.
 This might take a while but then we can use the timestamps as dates in queries and aggregations.